Raghuvar/Web-Scrapper/README.md

 ## Problem

 - The python script will hit the URLs [http://www.thelearningpoint.net/system/app/pages/search?scope=search-site&q=school&offset=0](http://www.thelearningpoint.net/system/app/pages/search?scope=search-site&q=school&offset=0).
 And it'll hit all the link available on that particular site.
-When the script will run using scrapy utility it'll fetch the name and email-ids of the listing schools available in the site.
-Finally it can be stored into CSV format.
+When the script will run using scrapy utility it'll fetch the name and email-ids of all the schools listing at the site.
+With the developed python script (using Scrapy) we can stored the same into CSV format.

 ## Prerequisite
 - Python 2/3.